awsdocs/aws-secrets-manager-docs/doc_source/auth-and-access_examples.md

 ```

 **Example Require requests to come from a VPC \(attach to secret\)**
 The following policy allows commands to create and manage secrets only when they come from *`vpc-12345678`*\.
 In addition, the policy allows operations that use access the secret encrypted value only when the requests come from `vpc-2b2b2b2b`\.
 You might use a policy like this one if you run an application in one VPC, but you use a second, isolated VPC for management functions\.
-To use this policy, see [Attach a permissions policy to a secret](auth-and-access_resource-policies.md)\.
+To use this policy, see [Attach a permissions policy to an AWS Secrets Manager secret](auth-and-access_resource-policies.md)\.

 ```
 {